 Most users do not have any education on the reasons for password security.
 Therefore, stealing and selling passwords is one of the most lucrative businesses for hackers.

 How To Institute Strong Password Policies

-Most IT systems, single sign on providers and packaged websites have password policy tools already included.
-Its just a matter of putting them in practice.
+Most IT systems, single sign-on providers and packaged websites have password policy tools already included.
+It’s just a matter of putting them into practice.
 Start with clear communication of what a strong password is.
-Most IT professionals concur that 10 to 15 characters with at least one capitol and lower case letter, a number and one or more special characters lower the odds of an automated password guesser landing on your special password.
+Most IT professionals concur that 10 to 15 characters with at least one capital and lower case letter, a number and one or more special characters lower the odds of an automated password guesser landing on your special password.

 Avoid Patterns and Duplicate Passwords

 It’s also important that users avoid patterns and use unique passwords across different accounts.
 If a user uses a weak password in one social media site and it is hacked, the first thing a hacker does is try the user’s bank, other social media sites and even work logins.